 Also, there is a need to consider the nature of the learners.
 The organization and design of the subject matter or content must be appropriate to the nature of students.

-So, it would be better if students in a subject-centered curriculum (with pacing schedule that must be religiously implemented every week) shall be grouped homogeneously; otherwise, many will flunk in that subject.
+So, it would be better if students in a subject-centered curriculum (with a pacing schedule that must be religiously implemented every week) shall be grouped homogeneously; otherwise, many will flunk in that subject.

 But, this is not the end of the process yet!
 The selection of the subject matter or content of the micro and macro curriculum is only one of the considerations in designing the curriculum.